 Therapeutic Yoga and Movement for Parkinson’s Disease and Stroke Recovery

-Increase sensation and feeling.
+You Can Increase sensation and feeling.

-People who have experienced a stroke or increased neurological challenges often describe entire body parts as feeling numb or rigid.
+People who have experienced neurological challenges often describe entire body parts as feeling numb or rigid.
 But actually, most people still experience some sensation, however small.
 When we identify and focus on the sensations you do have, together we actually encourage the brain to map out new connections to the area, which increases feeling.
 According to the latest neurological research, with adequate stimulation, the possibility of creating these alternate pathways always exists; we call this process “brain plasticity” or “neuroplasticity.”

 Use it and keep moving.